jz20/ichack2022/README.md

+## SentiTunes

-## This product makes use of the NRC Emotion Lexicon, created by Saif Mohammad and Peter Turney at the National Research Council Canada
+# This product makes use of the NRC Emotion Lexicon, created by Saif Mohammad and Peter Turney at the National Research Council Canada

 - NRC Emotion Lexicon: association of words with eight emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two         sentiments (negative and positive) manually annotated on Amazon's Mechanical Turk.
 Available in 105 different languages.
     Version: 0.92